Ryo8713/BadmintonAI-End2End/README.md

 The time cost is about 30 minutes.
 ![pie](images/execution_time.png)

+## HitNet

+I've just found that the current HitNet model is not suitable enough for the frame-level classification task.
+I'm currently working on improving the model and will release a new version these days.

 ## License Notice

 This project includes components adapted from the [monotrack](https://github.com/jhwang7628/monotrack) repository by Adobe, under the Adobe Research License.